Our Team

 Licensed Clinical Social Worker, Owner

 Kristen has a Masters in Social Work from Fordham University and received her Bachelor’s degree from DeSales University.
-With over 20 years of experience in Residential Treatment Centers, Group Homes, Schools, home settings, community, and private practice, she brings a high level of expertise to her practice.
+With over 30 years of experience in Residential Treatment Centers, Group Homes, Schools, home settings, community, and private practice, she brings a high level of expertise to her practice.

 She has a Certificate in Children and Adolescent Mental Health from Rutgers University and Trauma Certificate from Drexel University.
 Kristen also has certificates in Intensive Dialectic Behavior Therapy (DBT), Intensive Trauma Treatment Behavioral Therapy and Dyadic Developmental Psychotherapy (DDP) and attends Study Days and International Conferences on DDP.
+She is also trained in Cognitive Behavior Therapy(CBT).

 Some of Kristen’s experience highlights include: Presenter on various mental health topics; Member of the Board of Suicide Prevention Coalition of Monroe County and Co-Chair of the Education Sub-Committee; Behavior Specialist Consultant (BSC) for 13 years; Clinical experience with children of all ages and various mental health concerns including Autism; Provides clinical supervision to LSW and LPC’s in Pennsylvania; Part-time Adjunct/Lecturer at Marywood University for their Master in Social Work (MSW) Program; Faculty Liaison and Field Instructor at Marywood University.

 Kristen opened Connections Counseling Services, LLC in 2013.
 A second location was added in August of 2017.
 The practice was originally opened to address the need for children with attachment and trauma issues but has developed into a practice that addressed all mental health needs.
 Many mental health concerns are from previous and current trauma issues.
 Her goal is to provide a level of consistency and continuity of care to all clients through a therapeutic relationship that will provide a process for change, healing, and adaptation.
+Kristen does not believe clients should be defined by their diagnosis; instead the focus is on treating the specific symptoms and behaviors that impact their lives.

 Cheryl Torres, LCSW